-WARNING These servicing instructions are for use by qualified personnel only.
+CAUTION This instrument has autoranging line voltage input.
+Be sure the supply voltage is within the specified range.
+CAUTION This product is designed for use in Installation Category II and Pollution Degree 2 per IEC 61010-1:2001 and 664 respectively.
+CAUTION Ventilation Requirements: When installing the product in a cabinet, the convection into and out of the product must not be restricted.
+The ambient temperature (outside the cabinet) must be less than the maximum operating temperature of the instrument by 4 °C for every 100 watts dissipated in the cabinet.
+If the total power dissipated in the cabinet is greater than 800 watts, then forced convection must be used.
+CAUTION The measuring terminals on this instrument are designed to be used with external signals described in Measurement Category I, but NOT with external signals described in Categories II, III, and IV.
+The input of this instrument cannot be connected to the mains.
+Servicir ng WARNING These servicing instructions are for use by qualified personnel only.
 To avoid electrical shock, do not perform any servicing unless you are qualified to do so.
-WARNING The opening of covers or removal of parts may expose dangerous voltages.
-Disconnect the instrument from all voltage sources while it is opened.
 WARNING Danger of explosion if battery is incorrectly replaced.
 Replace only with the same or equivalent type recommended.
-Discard used batteries according to manufacturer's instructions.
+Discard used batteries according to local ordinances and/or manufacturer's instructions.
 WARNING Procedures described in this document may be performed with power supplied to the product while protective covers are removed.
 Energy available at many points may, if contacted, result in personal injury.
-WARNING The power cord is connected to internal capacitors that may remain live for 10 seconds after disconnecting the plug from its power supply.
+WARNING No operator serviceable parts inside.
+Refer servicing to qualified personnel.
+To prevent electrical shock, do not remove covers.
+WARNING The opening of covers or removal of parts may expose dange voltages.
+Disconnect the instrument from all voltage sources is being opened.

 WARNING For continued protection against fire hazard, replace line fuse only with same type and rating.
 The use of other fuses or material is prohibited.
 WARNING The detachable power cord is the instrument disconnecting device.
 It disconnects the mains circuits from the mains supply before other parts of the instrument.
 The front panel switch is only a standby switch and is not a LINE switch (disconnecting device).